manujharit/ManujHarit/README.md

 ---

 ## Summary
 I am an experienced Full-Stack Developer with a 3-year background in the tech industry, proficient in JavaScript and specializing in ReactJS and Node.js frameworks.
-I am adept at using SCRUM and Agile methodologies to manage projects efficiently and deliver high-quality software solutions.

 ## Skills
 - **Frontend:** JavaScript, React.js, Redux